-- Tilt brush vertically behind the front teeth.
+4) Tilt the brush vertically behind the front teeth.
 Make several up & down strokes using the front half of the brush.

 Types of Toothbrushes:

-There is quite a bit of debate on which is better, electric or manual toothbrushes.
+Electric vs. Manual – There is quite a bit of debate on which are better, electric or manual toothbrushes.
 For this decision, consulting your dentist is the best course of action.
 While electric toothbrushes do help maintain even brushing pressure and cover all teeth surfaces, they are a more expensive option compared to manual brushes.
 Either way, a toothbrush is worth the investment for your overall health.

 Tips for Teeth Brushing Elderly:

-- Select a toothbrush that has soft bristles and is easy to hold.
-Modifying toothbrushes with larger handles helps ease the loss the dexterity we experience as we age.
+3) Select a toothbrush that has soft bristles and is easy to hold.
+Modifying toothbrushes with larger handles helps ease the loss of dexterity we experience as we age.
 Also, looking into electric toothbrushes is an option as they often have larger handles and are easier to manage.

 Brushing our teeth each day, twice a day, for two minutes each time helps us battle the effects of bacteria and prohibits the onslaught of gum disease, tooth decay, and other periodontal diseases.
 Remember to start young and continue the habit of properly brushing teeth throughout your lifetime!

 For more information and resources regarding National Dental Hygiene Month, visit http://www.adha.org/national-dental-hygiene-month.

 Are you ready for the happy, healthy smile of your dreams?
 When you choose Smiles Dental Services, you’re putting your smile in the hands of highly-trained professionals you can trust.
 Above all, we provide our patients with leading-edge dentistry that goes above and beyond to deliver high-quality results with a gentle, personal touch.